Developer testing tools, scenarios, and capabilities

 - Get started creating, editing and maintaining a coded UI test

-- Test Windows Store Apps with Coded UI Tests
+- Test UWP apps with Coded UI Tests

 - Test Windows Phone Apps with Coded UI Tests